 December 12, 2018 // By Dave Sauer

-For companies with a large portfolio of local .NET applications, the idea of modernizing and moving those apps to the cloud can seem daunting.
-Key determinations must be made – replatforming or modernizing, .NET core or .NET Framework, which level of cloud-native – that can drastically change your approach.
-We have a simple solution.
-It’s called the Pivotal Cloud Foundry (PCF), which enables companies to deliver an app to every major private and public cloud from a single platform.
-Simple, speedy, and safe for your applications.
+For companies with a large portfolio of .NET applications, the idea of modernizing and moving those apps to the cloud can seem daunting.
+Thankfully, there are platforms like Pivotal Cloud Foundry (PCF) that enable companies to continuously deliver any app to every major private and public cloud with a single platform.

 There are two common patterns for moving a legacy application onto a modern platform like PCF: replatforming and modernizing.
 Most companies that have a large portfolio of .NET apps will need to consider a mix of both.

 Commonly referred to as a “lift and shift,” replatforming is a simple migration from legacy client-server infrastructure to a modern platform like PCF.
 This is a good option when the app is simple, like a form-based app, and can be deprecated in a reasonable timeframe.
 Replatforming should also include the setup of the continuous integration and continuous delivery pipelines for code delivery.
 Replatforming almost always results in hardware optimization, application availability and increased security.

 Modernization is redesigning and reworking an application to being truly cloud native.
 This approach helps you realize the full benefits of PCF.
 This process decomposes an app and reassembles those pieces in more of a microservice architecture.
 This isn’t done as one fast swipe across the application but rather smaller, repeatable steps.
 Done correctly this should insure a longer lifespan for your application and enhance its business value.